DiamondLightSource/httomo/docs/source/howto/httomo_features/centering.rst

 ===========
 Identifying the optimal Centre of Rotation (CoR) parameter is an important procedure to ensure the correctness of the reconstruction.
-It is crucial to find it precisely as the incorrect value can lead to distortions in reconstructions, therefore making post processing and quantification incorrect.
+It is crucial to find it precisely, as the incorrect value can lead to distortions in reconstructions, therefore making post processing and quantification incorrect.

 The required CoR parameter places the object (a scanned sample) into a coordinate system of the scanning device to ensure that the object is centered and rotates around its axis in this system, see :numref:`fig_centerscheme`.
-This is essential for valid reconstruction as the backprojection model assumes a central placing of a sample with respect to one detector's axis (usually horizontal for synchrotrons).
+This is essential for valid reconstruction as the back projection model assumes a central placing of a sample with respect to one detector's axis (usually horizontal for synchrotrons).

 The CoR estimation problem is also sometimes referred to the centered sinogram.